johnbillion/awesome-github-actions-security/README.md

 * [Poutine](https://github.com/boostsecurityio/poutine)
 * [Zizmor](https://github.com/woodruffw/zizmor)

 I'm currently using all three of these scanners on several of my repos.
-Zizmor appears to be the most comprehensive and most regularly maintained, but Octoscan and Poutine identify several additional vulnerabilities.
+Zizmor and Octoscan appear to be the most comprehensive and most regularly maintained.
+Poutine identifies a few additional vulnerabilities.

 ## Workflow and runner hardening